Mandaris-LLC/react-native-navigation-full-circle/docs/README.md

 ----

-> ### Important
+## Important
-> We are currently working hard on redesigning and refactoring this project with high quality and robustness in mind.
-As a result, issues and pull requests will take more time to process.
+Latest stable version is `1.1.x` and is published to npm under tag `latest`.
+It supports react-native 0.43 and above.

-> To avoid any confusion and breaking existing projects, all continuous development is published under the npm tag `next`, with version `2.0.0-experimental.x`.
-Once stable, we will publish it as `2.0.0`. **This version supports react-native `0.40.0 and above`**.
+<br><br>We are currently redesigning and rewriting this project under branch `v2`.

-> The last stable version is `1.30.x` with npm tag `latest`. **This version supports react-native `0.25.1`**.
-It's installation instructions are [here](https://github.com/wix/react-native-navigation/blob/v1.x.x/README.md#installation---ios).
+<br>As a result, new features and pull requests on the current stable version will take more time to process.

 ## Why use this package